The Graveney Boat

 Charts depicting the location and plan of the Graveney boat, published by Cambridge University Press in the Antiquity journal

 The sailing of the replica Graveney Boat, alongside archive footage of the original excavation.
-Go to 5:35 in the video to see a glimpse of Valerie Fenwick in action.
+At 5:35 Valerie Fenwick features.

 Were you part of this project?
 Are you depicted in any of the photographs featured here?
 Can you name anybody in these images?
 Let us know using the form below or by emailing valeriesarchive@proton.me.